 News

-To mark dad’s anniversary Richard and I will be uploading a podcast on dad’s YouTube channel.
+To mark dad’s anniversary last month Richard and I uploaded a podcast on dad’s YouTube channel.
 We launched ‘Matt’s Kind of Podcast’ on dad’s birthday last year and we aim to do one a month.
+So, make sure you pop by in the next day or two to catch the newest edition.
 If you have a topic or question you would like to see covered then please email either Richard of myself and we’ll do out best to cover it.

 The channel frequently features a rare television performance of dad and the channel still has all the ones you may have missed by not visiting yet.
 It’s all totally free and if you register, the site will send you a reminder every time something new is added.